Urayasu Station (Chiba)

 Urayasu Station (浦安駅, Urayasu-eki) is a railway station on the Tokyo Metro Tozai Line in Urayasu, Chiba, Japan, operated by the Tokyo subway operator Tokyo Metro.
 Its station number is T-18.

 Lines

 Urayasu Station is served by the Tokyo Metro Tozai Line.

 Station layout

-The station has two elevated side platforms.
+The station consists of two elevated side platforms.

+Platforms

 History

 The station opened on 29 March 1969, and consists of two elevated side platforms.

+Before the opening of Maihama Station in 1988, Urayasu Station was the nearest train station to Tokyo Disneyland, with bus services between the park and the station.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.